- Mental Health

 ADHD medication and treatment online

-Learn how ADHD medications can help inattentiveness and more with a consultation from one of our board-certified doctors online.
-Get a new prescription for ADHD medication or refill an existing prescription.
+Learn if ADHD medications can help inattentiveness and more with a consultation from one of our board-certified doctors online.
+Get started with an evaluation or refill an existing prescription for non-stimulant ADHD medication.
 Prescriptions are provided at the doctor’s discretion.
-PlushCare cannot write prescriptions for ADHD medication such as Adderall, Ritalin, and other controlled substances.*
+PlushCare cannot write prescriptions for ADHD medications that are controlled substances, such as Adderall, Ritalin, Concerta, or Vyvanse.* Please note that some patients may require further evaluation by a psychiatrist to accurately diagnose or manage ADHD.

 How to treat ADHD

-ADHD symptoms can begin during childhood and continue into adulthood (adult ADHD).
+ADHD symptoms usually begin during childhood and sometimes continue into adulthood (adult ADHD).
 Common symptoms of ADHD include:

 ADHD medication

-There are two main types of prescription ADHD medications.
+There are two main classes of prescription ADHD medications.

-Stimulant drugs are often used to reduce the hyperactivity, restlessness, and other symptoms that individuals with ADHD experience.
-Stimulant drugs work by having a stimulating effect on the central nervous system, and they also tend to increase dopamine levels.
+Stimulant drugs are used to reduce hyperactivity, restlessness, and other symptoms of ADHD.
+They work by activating the central nervous system and increasing dopamine levels in the brain.

 Concerta